 The decisions you make will define the Kaplans’ lives, but they may also tell you something about yourself. –thenovelistgame.com

 AS THE SPECTATING SPECTER your goal is to watch and learn about the life of a family, without being seen.
 Your primary goal is to find clues scattered about, to learn about their inner turmoil.
 Stealth is the key.
-As a ghostly entity you have the ability to poses lights, allowing you to zip through the house, unseen.
+As a ghostly entity, you have the ability to poses lights, allowing you to zip through the house, unseen.
 The family can never see you, as long as you stay hidden within the fluorescent bulbs.
-You can also cause the lights to flicker, in order to distract people, or lead them away from a room that you need to explore.
+You can also cause the lights to flicker, to distract people, or lead them away from a room that you need to explore.

 WHILE HIDDEN you can read their thoughts as they walk by.
 These thoughts give you clues into their secret dilemma.
 When reading thoughts, hiding, and stealth no longer yield any more useful clues, it’s time to become visible.

-YOU CAN STEP OUT of lights, and allowing you to peruse the house at your leisure.
+YOU CAN STEP OUT of lights, allowing you to peruse the house at your leisure.
 However, the family can see you.
-If they they happen to glance your way, but you escape into a light, they will become suspicious.
+If they happen to glance your way, but you escape into a light, they will become suspicious.
 But if they happen to see you in all of your corporeal glory, they’ll scream, make a commotion, and will be freaked out.
 Spooked.
 I’ll get to that in a bit.

 ANYWAYS, WHILE YOU’RE WANDERING the house, you can walk behind any of the family members, and enter their thoughts.
 You can only delve into their minds when their back is turned.
 Once inside, you can freely wander the house, without fear of being caught.
-You can witness memories that ultimately unlock more of their personal thoughts and feelings.
+You can witness memories that ultimately unlock more of their thoughts and feelings.

 ONCE ENOUGH CLUES to their personal dilemma’s are unlocked, a blue item appears in the house.
 Each of the three family members has a blue item, which ends the chapter, and allows them to have a happy ending.
 But you can only have one happy ending, so you need to choose your family member wisely.
 Will you allow the husband to get over his writer’s block?
 Or give the mother the night she sorely needs?
 Or, will you give the son his wish of attention?